Savona: Sport

 Rari Nantes Savona is an aquatic sports club, mainly known for its professional men's water polo team, which competes uninterruptedly in the Serie A1, the top division of Italian championship, since 1982; the team has been national champion for three times.

 Savona FBC is the local association football club, based at the Valerio Bacigalupo Stadium (named after Valerio Bacigalupo).
 The majority of their history they have oscillated between Serie C and Serie D.

-Notable people
+People

 Panorama of Savona and Priamar fortress.

 Savona, painted by a 19th-century tourist, 1860.